Natuurlijk Paardenverblijf

 This simply means:

-* Natural form of magnesium
+* Naturally occurring form of magnesium

 * Tastier food for the horse